 My research involves developing interactive computer programs that simulate separations processes encountered in biochemistry and proteomics.
 To date we have developed simulations of ion exchange chromatography, one dimensional electrophoresis and two dimensional electrophoresis.

 BASIL is an acronym for Biochemistry Authentic Scientific Inquiry Lab.
 In the BASIL curriculum, our aim is to get students to transition from thinking like students to thinking like scientists.
-Students will analyze proteins with known structure but unknown function using computational analyses and wet-lab techniques.
-BASIL is designed for undergraduate biochemistry lab courses, but can be adapted to first year (or even high school) settings, as well as upper-level undergraduate or graduate coursework.
+Students will analyze proteins with known structures but unknown functions using computational analyses and wet-lab techniques.
+BASIL is designed for undergraduate biochemistry lab courses but can be adapted to first-year (or even high school) settings, as well as upper-level undergraduate or graduate coursework.
 It is targeted to students in biology, biochemistry, chemistry, or related majors.
-Further details about the BASIL biochemistry consortium can be found on the BASIL blog.

 Electro2D-Tandem MS is a simulation of two-dimensional electrophoresis (2DE) - tandem mass spectroscopy (tandem MS), a tool that is used to separate and identify proteins from complex mixtures.
 This program was created entirely by students from programs in chemistry and computer science at RIT and is written in Java.
 Three notable contributors are Janine Garnham, who wrote the initial code for protein separation by 2DE; Jill Zapoticznyj, who started from Janine's code to build the graphical user interface for the simulation, and Amanda Fisher, who updated the code to make it work on any operating system and then integrated the protein separation by 2DE with Tandem Mass Spectrometry, which performs protein sequencing that can be used for protein identification and bioinformatics searching.